MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * Phil Mannion for the Lusotitan matrix and guidance with coding.
 * Ben Moon and Steve Vidovic for help with scripting TNT.
 * John Hutchinson and Victoria Watts for CT-scanning Cervical U.
+* Scott Hartman for providing the skeletal reconstrction of _Giraffatitan brancai_ that was used for Figure E, the skeletal inventory.